In This Article

 Put simply, compound interest is the interest you earn on your interest.
-It takes both your starting balance and accumulated interest into account to determine your final balance.
+It considers your starting balance and accumulated interest to determine your final balance.
 Compound interest may also be referred to as compounding interest.

 Compound interest can be both good and bad.
 It’s good when you’re earning money on your balance.
 This is often the case for savings accounts or other investment accounts where you make a large deposit and earn interest on how much is in your account.